-Detrimental behaviour is defined as behaviour that disrupts, causes harm, distress or injury to an individual, the school community or to the environment.
-It may result in unhelpful feelings and negative experiences.
-There are different levels of detrimental behaviour as defined below:
+Anti-social behaviour is defined as behaviour that disrupts, causes harm, distress or injury to an individual, the school community or to the environment.
+There are different levels of anti-social behaviour as defined below:

-Difficult behaviour is that which is detrimental, but not dangerous.
+Difficult behaviour is that which is anti-social, but not dangerous.
 Difficult behaviour should be acknowledged in terms of context: 'Daniel continually shouting out is difficult within a group teaching activity'.

-Detrimental behaviour of any level must be responded to, however, the response must be appropriate and proportionate to the situation and behaviour displayed.
+Anti-social behaviour of any level must be responded to however the response must be appropriate to the situation and behaviour displayed.

-At Millfield our aim is to respond to detrimental behaviour in a way that is therapeutic and supports the child in understanding why it is detrimental and minimise the recurrence of such behaviour.
-This will not be achieved through 'punishing' detrimental behaviour.
+At Millfield our aim is to respond to anti-social behaviour in a way that is therapeutic and supports the child in understanding why it is anti-social and minimise the recurrence of such behaviour.
+This will not be achieved through 'punishing' anti-social behaviour.
 It will instead often be the case that there will need to be a protective or educational consequence as defined below.